From Numbers to Container Strings: Introduction

 Emil \jer, in \cite{jera:sequ12} produces sequences with adjunction.
 He uses Solovay-style shortening of the length of the sequences to verify adjunction.
 This means that the sequence lengths are explicitly constrained to a definable cut that is shorter than the surface numbers of the theory.
 To get sequences with concatenation we have to shorten one step further.
 The resulting concatenation is somewhat complex since we have to update two underlying numbers used in coding the component sequences of the concatenation.

-The Smullyan construction gives ur-strings with concatenation without any further tricks.
+The Smullyan construction gives container strings with concatenation without any further tricks.
 The concatenation is directly derived from the concatenation of the binary strings that function as an intermediate step in the construction.
 The cost of the good properties of the Smullyan construction is, regrettably, that we need a theory that is not contained in {\sf IOpen}.
-From a didactic standpoint the Smullyan coding is very good since it is closely related to binary notations for numbers.
+From a didactic standpoint the Smullyan coding is very good since it is closely related to the familiar binary notations for numbers.

 The theory \pam\ will be our base for the Markov construction.
-It gives us ur-strings with full concatenation without any need for Solovay-style shortenings.
+It gives us container strings with full concatenation without any need for Solovay-style shortenings.
 Markov concatenation is a simple and familiar thing, to wit matrix multiplication.
+Markov coding has the advantage that the basic definitions are quantifier-free.

-If we want to go from ur-strings to sequences, some of the disadvantages of the $\upbeta$-function reappear.
-Concatenation becomes are somewhat complex operation.
+If we want to go from container strings to sequences, some of the disadvantages of the $\upbeta$-function reappear.
+Concatenation becomes a somewhat complex operation. \end{itemize}